Salgat/SerializeQueue/README.md

   * std::queue<T>
   * std::stack<T>

 There are a few caveats to using this library.
-SerializeQueue is cross compatible between 32 and 64 bit (a serialized value will work on either architecture), however values larger than 2^32-1 used on a 32-bit platform should stick to uint64_t types.
+SerializeQueue is cross compatible between 32 and 64 bit (a serialized value will work on either architecture); however, values larger than 2^32-1 used on a 32-bit platform should stick to uint64_t types.
 Additionally, data is serialized assuming little-endianness.
 Finally, std::tuple<T> has limited support (only basic data types).
 Hopefully once I get a better handle on template metaprogramming, I can fix this.

 Example
 -----------------